An object could not be found Outlook error [FIX]

 - Click the Add Account link to open the Add Account wizard window.
 Now you can fill out the required files in that wizard to set up the account.

-- Send the email in the new account profile.
+- Send the email to the new account profile.

 - You can repair Outlook’s configuration via the Programs and Features Control Panel tab.
 First, press the Win key + R keyboard shortcut and input ‘appwiz.cpl’ to open the tab in the shot below.